Exactly what money, free bets, software & tools and services are essential for Matched Betting? What’s a luxury?

 2. Betfair Account

-Matched Betting Software: Whilst exchange commission reduces profitability a little, it need not concern you because it's incorporated into the calculations made by the tools I recommend.
-See #5.
+Note: Betting exchange commission reduces the profitability of Matched Betting a little.
+It's incorporated into the calculations made by the Matched Betting tools I recommend in #5.

 3. New Bookmaker Accounts